Glasgow-AI4BioMed/synthetic_relex/model_card.md

 This is a relation extraction model that is distilled from Llama 3.3 70B down to a BERT model.
 It is a [microsoft/BiomedNLP-BiomedBERT-base-uncased-abstract-fulltext](https://huggingface.co/microsoft/BiomedNLP-BiomedBERT-base-uncased-abstract-fulltext) model that has been fine-tuned on synthetic labels created with Llama 3.3 70B when prompted with sentences from [PubTator Central](https://www.ncbi.nlm.nih.gov/research/pubtator3/).

+**Note:** No humans were involved in annotating the dataset used, so there may be erroneous annotations.
+Detailed evaluation by human experts would be needed to gain an accurate view of the model's accuracy.
+The dataset and model offer a starting point for understanding and development of biomedical relation extraction models.

+More information about the model and dataset can be found at the project repo: https://github.com/Glasgow-AI4BioMed/synthetic_relex

 ## 🚀 Example Usage

 The model can classify the relationship between two entities into one of X labels.
 The labels are: